mikro-orm/mikro-orm/docs/docs/migrations.md

 title: Migrations
 ---

+> To use migrations we need to first install `@mikro-orm/migrations` package.

 MikroORM has integrated support for migrations via [umzug](https://github.com/sequelize/umzug).
 It allows you to generate migrations with current schema differences.